-- On devices equipped with automatic temperature compensating systems, normal tests shall be conducted as follows: - (a) by comparing the compensated volume indicated or recorded to the actual delivered volume corrected to 60 °F; and, - (b) with the temperature compensating system deactivated, comparing the uncompensated volume indicated or recorded to the actual delivered volume.
+- On devices equipped with automatic temperature

+compensating systems, normal tests shall be conducted as follows:

+- (a) by comparing the compensated volume indicated or recorded to the actual delivered volume corrected to 15 °C (60 °F); and, - (b) with the temperature compensating system deactivated, comparing the uncompensated volume indicated or recorded to the actual delivered volume.

 The first test shall be performed with the automatic temperature-compensating system operating in the "as found" condition.
 On devices that indicate or record both the compensated and uncompensated volume for each delivery, the tests in (a) and (b) may be performed as a single test.
+(Amended 1987)

 - N.4.2.
 Special Tests.
 "Special" tests, to develop the operating characteristics of a device and any special elements and accessories attached to or associated with the device, shall be made as circumstances require.
 Any test except as set forth in N.4.1. shall be considered a special test. - N.4.2.1.
 For Motor-Fuel Devices.
-A motor-fuel device shall be so tested at a minimum discharge rate of: - (a) 5 gallons per minute, or - (b) the minimum discharge rate marked on the device, whichever is less. - N.4.2.2.
+A motor-fuel device shall be so tested at a minimum discharge rate of: - (a) 20 L (5 gal) per minute, or - (b) the minimum discharge rate marked on the device, whichever is less. - N.4.2.2.
 For Other Retail Devices.
-A retail device other than a motor-fuel device shall be tested at a minimum discharge rate of: - (a) the minimum discharge rate that can be developed under the conditions of installation, or

-(b) the minimum discharge rate marked on the device, whichever is greater.(Amended 1973)

-N.4.2.3.
-For Wholesale Devices. - A wholesale device shall be so tested at a minimum discharge rate of:
+A retail device other than a motor-fuel device shall be tested at a minimum discharge rate of: - (a) the minimum discharge rate that can be developed under the conditions of installation, or - (b) the minimum discharge rate marked on the device, whichever is greater.(Amended 1973) - N.4.2.3.
+For Wholesale Devices.
+A wholesale device shall be so tested at a minimum discharge rate of:

-- (a) 10 gallons or 100 pounds per minute for a device with a rated maximum discharge less than 50 gallons or 500 pounds per minute. - (b) 20 percent of the marked maximum discharge rate for a device with a rated maximum discharge of 50 or 500 gallons per minute or more, or - (c) the minimum discharge rate marked on the device, whichever is least.(Amended 1987)
+- (a) 40 L (10 gal) or 50 kg (100 lb) per minute for a device with a rated maximum discharge less than 180 L (50 gal) or 225 kg (500 lb) per minute. - (b) 20 percent of the marked maximum discharge rate for a device with a rated maximum discharge of 180 L (50 gal) or 225 kg (500 gal) per minute or more, or - (c) the minimum discharge rate marked on the device, whichever is least.
+(Amended 1987)